dasGringuen/embedded-linux-scripts/README.md

 # Embedded Linux and remote host connection scripts
-Set of script to make easier the connection and browsing of remote hosts through ssh.
+Set of scripts to make easier the connection and browsing file systems of remote hosts through ssh.
 Written in Python 3

 Adrian Remonda 2016